 Because Carole, on the other hand, Carole is trickier.
 On the surface, she is Joe Exotic’s antagonist – an animal rights activist who fights tooth and nail to get operations like Joe’s shut down.
 She presents herself as a benevolent hero, wishing only to do good and to protect tigers at all costs.
 Her goal is to shut down zookeepers like Joe Exotic and save the animals inside, presumably bringing them into her sanctuary and expanding her operation.

 In reality, she is a brutal free marketeer, and to even more of an extent than Joe Exotic.
 Her zoo, called Big Cat Rescue, brands itself as an animal sanctuary, but the place itself is terrible – cramped cages, overgrown weeds, miserable looking tigers.
 The conditions are objectively worse than at Joe Exotic’s zoo.
 Carole’s zoo also has a non-profit status and her do-gooder animal rights image attracts an army of volunteers who proudly labour for free, all of this despite the fact that the zoo pulls in a massive income from donations, ticket sales, social media (they have a large online presence), and branded merchandise.
 By shutting down zoos like Joe’s and taking his tigers, her operation can grow bigger and bigger.
-Take away all the rhetoric and branding and Carole is exactly what she claims to fight against – a zookeeper making money off of the exploitation of animals.
+Take away all the rhetoric and branding and Carole is exactly what she claims to fight against – a zookeeper making money off of the exploitation of both animals and people.

 In this way, Carole Baskin is like our liberal politicians, who are out to do good and “make things right” by urgently fighting “evil.”
 They will openly criticize the class, race, and gender inequalities caused by capitalism and will present their own solutions – “give us the power, give us the money, and we will make it right.
 Through our benevolence and philanthropy, we will be the righteous managers of capital.”
 But when you strip away their false antagonism, they are also zookeepers.
 And they are ruthless zookeepers who will crush their competition under the guise of morality.